-- Being punctual and attending work as required, and notifying managers of any absences as soon as possible. - Working safely and following all workplace health and safety procedures at all times. - Not using any personal electronic devices (mobile phones, tablets, etc.) during shifts unless it is for business purposes. - Treating customers and each other with respect and according to our CARE values. - Being sensitive to customers' cultural differences and backgrounds.
+- Being punctual and attending work as required, and notifying managers of any absences as soon as possible. - · Working and promoting a safely first culture, and following workplace health & safety procedures. - Not using any personal electronic devices (mobile phones, tablets, etc.) during shifts unless it is for business purposes. - Treating customers and each other with respect and according to our shine values. - Being sensitive to customers, peers and colleagues of all cultural differences and backgrounds.

-- Taking responsibility for our own actions. - · Watching out for each other.
+- · Taking responsibility for our own actions. - · Watching out for each other.